Duane Beeson: World War II

-On January 29, 1944, Beeson shot down a Bf 109 and a Focke-Wulf Fw 190, earning him the Distinguished Flying Cross.
 A day later Beeson claimed his tenth enemy aircraft.
+He would also file a claim on the 31st of another ME-109.
 By February 1944, the Eighth Air Force launched a series of large-scale raids to prompt the Luftwaffe into a battle of attrition and create air superiority over Europe.
 Operation Pointblank was aimed at the destruction of the Luftwaffe through air combat, the strafing of German airfields, and the bombing of aircraft factories.

 The big raids were dubbed "Big Week."
 The 4th FG P-47s were equipped with two drop tanks that doubled their combat range.
 Blakeslee was able to get top priority for the new P-51 Mustangs, promising "I'll have them operational in 24 hours."
 When the group flew its first missions on February 25, the pilots had less than one hour and ten minutes' flight time in the new fighter.
 During the week, Beeson was awarded an oak leaf cluster to his Distinguished Flying Cross and promoted to captain.
 With 80 combat missions completed he was made commanding officer of B Flight at the age of 22.

 On February 28, Beeson got his new P-51B.
 He and crew chief Willard Wahl named the aircraft simply "Bee."
 In his first mission across the English Channel he strafed a Junkers Ju 88 on the ground.
 On March 23, Beeson downed two more Bf 109s, making him the Army Air Forces' most successful ace.
 It was Beeson's 93rd combat mission and he had 17 claims.

 He got two more kills, but on April 5 he was brought down by German fire from the ground.
 He was captured and interrogated by the famous Hanns Scharff.
 In a prisoner-of-war camp Beeson passed the time boxing, reading, and studying.
 The camp was liberated by Soviet forces on April 29, 1945.
 It took Beeson nearly a month to make it back to Debden.
 While a prisoner of war, Beeson had been promoted to major and had received the Distinguished Service Cross, the Silver Star, the Distinguished Flying Cross with five oak leaf clusters, and the Air Medal, most of which were presented to his parents at Gowen Field.

 Post war

 He returned to Boise in June 1945 and made every effort to get reassigned to the Pacific theatre, but the Pacific War soon ended.
 Beeson was reassigned to Sarasota, Florida, where he met his future wife, Tracy Waters.
 They married in Baltimore in January 1946.
 Soon afterward Beeson became violently ill.
-Doctors diagnosed a brain tumor and Beeson was flown to Walter Reed Hospital in Washington, D.C. for an operation.
+Doctors diagnosed a brain tumor and Beeson was flown to Walter Reed Hospital in Washington, D.C., for an operation.
 He died before the operation could be performed.
 He was just 25 years old.
 He is buried at Arlington National Cemetery.

 In November 1993, the Duane W. Beeson Terminal Building was named in his honor.